unsw-restech/restech-docs/docs/faq.rst

 Can I cause problems to other users if I request too many resources or make a mistake with my job script?
 =========================================================================================================

-No.
+Yes, but it's extremely unlikely.
+We used to say no, but that's not strictly true.
+The reality is that if something breaks it's usually your job hitting the odd corner case we didn't account for.
+It doesn't happen often.

 Will a job script from another cluster work on cluster X?
 =========================================================

-It depends.
-Some aspects are fairly common across different clusters (e.g. walltime) others are not (e.g. select is on Tensor but not on Katana).
+It depends on a number of factors including the sceduling software.
+Some aspects are fairly common across different clusters (e.g. walltime) others are not.
 You should look at the cluster specific information to see what queuing system is being used on that cluster and what commands you will need to change.
+You wont find a cluster that doesn't have knowledgable support that can help you migrate.

 How can I see exactly what resources (I/O, CPU, memory and scratch) my job is currently using?
 ==============================================================================================